 Note that the prices shown below are at the full rate and not the Swiss Half-Card rate.

-The Pilatusbahn website does not sell tickets for journeys involving the train ride by the Pilatusbahn between Alpnachstad and the summit station at Pilatus-Kulm online.
+The Pilatusbahn website does not sell tickets online for journeys solely involving the train ride by the Pilatusbahn between Alpnachstad and the summit station at Pilatus-Kulm.

-Return tickets can be booked at Alpnachstad station for journeys to Kriens via Pilatus-Kulm and Fränkmüntegg; the prices can be looked up here; these tickets are also know as 'Pilatus Excursion' tickets.
+Return tickets can be booked at Alpnachstad station for journeys to Kriens via Pilatus-Kulm and Fränkmüntegg; the prices can be looked up here; these tickets are also known as 'Pilatus Excursion' tickets.

 Though as far as SMTJ can tell, a return trip from Alpnachstad to Kriens and a return trip on the boat between Luzern and Alpnachstad has a combined cost of CHF120.

 This compares with a Golden Round trip (including Luzern > boat to Alpnachstad > Krienz > trolleybus to Luzern) price of CHF103